The $n$-fold reduced bar construction: Introduction

-where $B$ is the classifying space functor.
-The composition $N\circ V$, where $N$ is the nerve functor, is a multisimplicial set.
-Up to group completion (see \cite{S74} and \cite{McDS76}), this is sufficient for the realization of this multisimplicial set to be an $n$-fold delooping of~$B\cM$.
-A thorough survey of the results concerning these matters is given in \cite{P14}.
+By applying Street's rectification to $\WM$ (see \cite{S72}) one obtains a functor $V$, with the same source and target as $\WM$.
+From \cite[Corollary~4.4]{P14}, when $B$ is the classifying space functor, it follows that $B\circ V$ is a multisimplicial space with some properties guaranteing that, up to group completion (see \cite{S74} and \cite{McDS76}), the realization of this multisimplicial space is an $n$-fold delooping of~$B\cM$ (see \cite[Theorem~5.1]{P14}).
+A thorough survey of results concerning these matters is given in \cite{P14} and the case $n=2$ is considered separately in \cite{P15}.

+This paper is strongly influenced by \cite{BFSV}.
+One can find the main ideas followed by us in Sections 0, 1 and 2 of that paper.
+Also, the reader should consider \cite{F95} as an earlier source of these ideas.
+The notions of two, three and $n$-fold monoidal categories used in \cite{BFSV} and the corresponding notions used in this paper are compared in Sections~2, 5 and 7.
+The case $n=2$ is studied systematically in Section~2.

-A definition of $n$-fold monoidal category is usually inductive.
-One starts with the 2-category \emph{Cat} whose monoidal structure is given by 2-products.
+A definition of $n$-fold monoidal category is usually inductive as one starts with the 2-category \emph{Cat} whose monoidal structure is given by 2-products.
 The 0-cells of a 2-category $Mon(Cat)$ are pseudomonoids (or monoids) in \emph{Cat}, i.e.,\ monoidal (or strict monoidal) categories.
 Then one makes a choice what to consider to be the 1-cells of $Mon(Cat)$, i.e.,\ how strictly they should preserve the monoidal structure.
 The monoidal structure of $Mon(Cat)$ is again given by 2-products.
 A pseudomonoid (or a monoid) in $Mon(Cat)$ is a (strict) two-fold monoidal category and if we iterate this procedure with the same degree of strictness, we obtain one possible notion of $n$-fold monoidal category.

 Joyal and Street, \cite{JS93}, dealt with such a concept having in its basis a certain 2-category of monoidal categories, strong monoidal functors, and monoidal transformations.
-They showed that such a degree of strictness leads to a sequence of categorial structures starting with monoidal categories, then they have braided monoidal categories as the two-fold monoidal categories and symmetric monoidal categories as the n-fold monoidal categories for $n\geq 3$.
+They showed that such a degree of strictness leads to a sequence of categorial structures starting with monoidal categories, then the braided monoidal categories as the two-fold monoidal categories and symmetric monoidal categories as the n-fold monoidal categories for $n\geq 3$.

 Balteanu, Fiedorowicz, Schw\" anzl, and Vogt, \cite{BFSV}, considered a variant of $Mon(Cat)$ consisting of strict monoidal categories, monoidal functors (in which the interchange between multiplicative structures need not be invertible), and monoidal transformations.
 This was an important advance leading to a definition of $n$-fold monoidal categories without stabilization at $n=3$.
 However, they did not laxify the appropriate interchanges for units, which were treated in their work as strict as possible.